What is co-dependency?

-Not feeling that you’re good enough or comparing yourself to others is a sign of low self-esteem.
+Shame and low self-esteem: Not feeling that you’re good enough or comparing yourself to others is a sign of low self-esteem.
 Sometimes it may seem that someone thinks highly of themselves, but it’s only a camouflage for really feeling unlovable or inadequate.
-Underneath, usually hidden from consciousness, are feelings of shame.
+Underneath, usually hidden from consciousness, or feelings of shame.

-There is nothing wrong with wanting to please someone you care about, but the difference with co-dependents is they usually don’t think they have a choice.
-Saying “No” can cause them anxiety, and some co-dependents have a hard time saying “No” to anyone.
+People-pleasing: There is nothing wrong with wanting to please someone you care about, but the difference with co-dependents is they usually don’t think they have a choice.
+Saying “no” can cause them anxiety, and some co-dependents have a hard time saying “no” to anyone.
 They go out of their way and sacrifice their own needs to accommodate other people.

-Boundaries could be described as an imaginary line between you and others.
-It divides up what’s yours and somebody else’s, and that applies not only to your body, money, and belongings, but also to your feelings, thoughts and needs.
+Poor boundaries: Boundaries could be described as an imaginary line between you and others.
+It divides up what’s yours and somebody else’s, and that applies not only to your body, money, and belongings but also to your feelings, thoughts, and needs.
 It is in this area in particular where co-dependents can get into trouble.
 They have blurry or weak boundaries between themselves and others.
-They feel they need to take on responsibility for other people’s feelings and problems, or blame their own on someone else.
+They feel the need to take on responsibility for other people’s feelings and problems or blame their own on someone else.

 However, some co-dependents boundaries may be too rigid, making them closed off and withdrawn.
 This can make it hard for other people to get close to them.
 It is also possible for co-dependent people to flip back and forth between having weak boundaries and rigid ones.

-Denial can be one of the reasons someone may not seek help for co-dependency issues, or even admit they have a problem.
-Usually they will attribute the problem to someone else or the situation.
+Denial: Denial can be one of the reasons someone may not seek help for co-dependency issues or even admit they have a problem.
+Usually, they will attribute the problem to someone else or the situation.
 They will either keep complaining or trying to ‘fix’ the other person, or go from one relationship or job to another and never own up the fact that they have a problem.